ZefEgan/ZefEgan.github.io/_posts/2013-04-04-about-the-author.md

 ---
 layout: post
 title: "About the Author"
-author: "Paul Le"
+author: "Zef Egan"
 categories: journal
-tags: [documentation,sample]
+tags: [about me]
-image: cutting.jpg
+image: Zef.jpg
 ---

 Hi there!
-I'm Paul.
-I’m a physics major turned programmer.
-Ever since I first learned how to program while taking a scientific computing for physics course, I have pursued programming as a passion, and as a career.
-Check out [my personal website](https://www.lenpaul.com/) for more information on my other projects (including more Jekyll themes!), as well as some of my writing.
+I'm Zef, a writer and teacher at SVA.
+I teach Humanities & Science courses focused on placemaking and nature.
+I teach the foundation courses Writing & Thinking (fall) and Writing & Literture (spring and summer) along with Urban Ecology (fall) and Environmental Studies (spring).
+I teach a creative courses called The Path Is Made by Walking: Travel Writing every spring.
+Every fall I teach Art of Mapping: History and Practice of Cartography, a science elective in which students develop a cartopgraphy porfolio.
+You can learn more about my courses here.